divyansh-cyber/-AI-Resume-Shortlisting-Interview-Assistant-System/README.md

 ### Safety Settings

-All Gemini calls use `BLOCK_NONE` safety thresholds for all four harm categories.
-This is intentional — resume text may contain benign content that triggers false positives in safety filters (e.g. describing security research, military experience, medical terminology).
+All Groq calls use default safety settings.
+Resume text occasionally triggers false positives in safety filters (security research, military experience, medical terminology) — if needed, prompt wording can be adjusted to avoid filter trips.

 ---